PANTHèRE de CARTIER: THE ORIGIN AND EVOLUTION

 BIRTH OF PANTHèRE – THE DAME à Là PANTHèRE, 1914

 Considering the topic of femininity and big cats, I want to add an insightful observation about the “expression of femininity” here.
 According to Hinduism, Goddess Durga has nine avatars representing the various forms of women.
-She is often pictured sitting on a lion or tiger to symbolize her warrior nature.
-Maa Durga has long remained honored in India for her victory over the demon king Mahisasur.
-And the evidence of Goddess Durga-like images dates back to the pre-Indus Valley Civilizations.
-Therefore, could the Indian goddess have influenced Cartier with the origins of the Panthere designs?
-Anywho, perhaps that’s a topic for a different discussion, and today we are focussing exclusively on the evolution of the Panthere.
+She is often pictured sitting on a lion or tiger to symbolise her warrior nature.
+Maa Durga has long remained honoured in India for her victory over the demon king Mahisasur.
+And the evidence of Goddess Durga-like images dates back to the pre-Indus Valley Civilisation.
+Therefore, could the Indian goddess have influenced Cartier with the origins of the Panthère designs?
+Perhaps that’s a topic for a different discussion, and today we are focusing exclusively on the evolution of the Panthère.

 THE FIRST PANTHèRE WRISTWATCH, 1914